 - Cognitive behavioural therapy (CBT)

-Please call to discuss.
-If you are not self-funding I am registered with major health insurance providers - Aviva, Axa, Vitality Health and WPAIf a health insurance provider is funding sessions, please ensure this is arranged and you have an authorisation code before we meet.
+I am registered with major health insurance providers - Aviva, AXA-PPP, BUPA, Cigna, Healix health services, Vitality Health and WPA.
+If a health insurance provider is funding sessions, please ensure this is arranged and you have an authorisation code before we meet.

 Payment of fees

-Please ensure that session fees are made by electronic transfer prior to each appointment.
-I will email you details of this along with confirmation of our appointment.
+Fees can be settled on the day or by electronic transfer prior to each appointment.
+I will email you details of this along with details of our meeting.

 Maps & Directions